-Given this context, this report proposes a simple extension of the Section 75s for one year, which will allow HARA to continue to operate within its current governance framework for a further year to 31 March 2023.
+Given this context, this report proposes a simple extension of the Section 75s for a period of up to one year (on a six plus six month basis), which will allow HARA to continue to operate within its current governance framework for a further six months to 31 September 2023 (or March 2024 if the additional six months is needed).
 During this period work will be completed on the future scope of HARA, taking into account changes in Local Government, Social Care and the NHS noted above.